Reasons to Run (or exercise.)

 While running, I've only received two injuries which prevented me from continuing and running for a while there after.
 The first occurred as I started out, about thirty seconds into the run, I pulled or strained my right leg calf muscle and had to limp back to work.
 I was side-lined for a couple of weeks while it healed -- I don't know how or why it happened.
 The second one happened while I was daydreaming and tripped over a lump of asphalt stuck to the surface of the road.
 I pulled a muscle in the back of my left knee.
 I was unable to run for about ten days.
 I did learn not to run with real pain or when I am sick.
 I do jog when I have minor aches and pains.
 By minor, I mean that they don't get worse while I'm running or after finishing a run.
 Usually, they will go away after I've run for several minutes.
 On occasion my knees would bother me, and I used a knee brace which seem to help.
 I also notice that my knees would beginning to bother me around the time my shoes seemed to reach the end of their usefulness .
 Somewhere I've read or heard that it takes between twenty-four and forty-eight hours for a running shoe to regain its shock absorbing ability after a run.
 I now buy three pairs of running shoes and rotate them.
 They last about eighteen months.
 My knee problems seem to have all but disappeared.

 I've only experienced true runner's high on a few occasions.
-After about ten to fifteen minutes I get very comfortable and feel I'm running with ease and could go on for a much longer time.
+After about ten to fifteen minutes I get really comfortable and feel I'm running with ease and could go on for a much longer time.
 Over the years I've varied my running schedule -- except thirty minute, five times a week -- from lunch hour to evenings to mornings.
 Now, that I'm retired, I run mostly in the mornings, after I get up without an alarm clock and have performed some tasks; it's my job to feed the goats and sometimes the small pets.
-I take four weeks off per year' at three month intervals, from running to let my body regenerate and heal.
+I take four weeks off per year, at three month intervals, from running to let my body regenerate and heal.
 Even if I didn't run my body needs extensive help.

 Here is a list of what I get out of running:

 When I had my heart attack, one of the attending cardiologists told me that my blocked artery would likely have been worse and would have probably occurred ten or fifteen years earlier had I not exercised.
 My recuperation was likely quicker because of the relative good shape I was in.
 It only took me a couple of weeks before I was running twenty minutes a few times per week while I was attending the cardiac rehab clinic.
 When I finished the rehab program, I was back to thirty minute runs four times a week.
 While I was attending the cardiac rehab program, they had me doing upper body workouts with weights.
-I have since join a gym to continue these and add a few routines to my workout.
+I have since joined a gym to continue these and add a few routines to my workout.
 I spend two days a week on my arm and chest muscles and two days on my legs and mid-sections; I now have a three pack abdominal.

 I was listening to a motivational speaker, on tape, when he spoke about running.
 His comments, in summary, ask, "Why run for three years (cumulative time) if all you get is three years longer to live?"
 His point being, why waste your time?
 Like me, he didn't get it.
 It's fortunate for him I wasn't in the audience.
 For a man whose own philosophy is to understand others he sure failed on this issue.

 Sometimes when I felt stressed or angry, I ran faster but no matter how fast I ran it still took me thirty minutes to run a half-hour.
 Ha, Ha.
-However, the running faster does seem to help me relax and alleviate or reduce the stress or anger.
+However, the running faster did seem to help me relax and alleviate or reduce the stress or anger.

 I figure that I run about three miles-per-run and that I run an average of two-hundred days a year.
 Using that estimate, I guess I've run about eight-thousand-five-hundred miles.
 I have since got a Fitbit watch and my estimate was way off; turns out my distance is more like 2.2 miles.
 Oh well!